Can the FHT Stove be connected to a 'Combi' central heating system?

 Are there any restrictions to the location of radiators connected to the FHT Stove?

-When the FHT Stove is connected to an existing central heating system, heat is distributed
+When the FHT Stove is connected to an existing central heating system, stove heat is distributed

-throughout the home via the heating system, supplying any radiator that is turned on.
+throughout the home via the heating system, supplying any radiator that is turned on and working

 Do I need big pipes to connect the FHT Stove?

 No!
-The FHT Stove can be connected in any preferred pipe bore, including 10mm (~3/8")
+The FHT Stove can be connected in any preferred pipe bore provided sufficient flow

 Can the FHT Stove be connected to pressurised central heating systems?

 Yes!
-FHT Stove components are designed for operation in excess or 10Bar (~145 PSI) in line with testing
+FHT Stove components are designed for operation in excess of 3Bar in line with

 What happens in the event of a power supply failure?